 ENTP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENTPs should accompany feedback with praise and encouragement around ESFJs; this will help ESFJs to feel appreciated and challenged, rather than attacked.

 ESFJs should avoid pushing ENTPs to commit to strict schedules or routines, allowing them, instead, to pursue exciting experiences.

-ENTPs and ESFJs can encourage and motivate each other in their personal and professional lives.
+ENTP and ESFJ types can encourage and motivate each other in their personal and professional lives.

 ENTPs can motivate ESFJs by communicating positively and staying relatively organized in their workspace.